fsprojects/FSharp.Data.GraphQL/docs/content/type-system.md

     Define.Field("friends", ListOf Person, fun _ p -> p.Friends) ])
 ```

-As you may see, we defined Person object definition using *rec* keyword and instead of defining fields as a list, we used a lazily evaluated function instead.
-This will do the trick.
+As you may see, we defined Person object definition using *rec* keyword and instead of defining fields as a list and we used a lazily evaluated function instead.

 ## Defining an Interface